tlett08/usaid-ethiopia/README.md

 # usaid-ethiopia
-Data processing tasks and regression model are contained in "USAID Spending Ethiopia (Multi Variable) v3.ipynb."
-All other files are CSVs containing the underlying data collected from State Department, UN, WHO and World Bank.
+Project submitted as part of my application to the Master of Applied Data Science program at University of Michigan.
+Analyzes relationship between USAID spending and child mortality in Ethiopia.
+Data processing tasks, EDA and regression model are contained in "USAID Spending Ethiopia_GitHub.ipynb."
+All other files are CSVs containing the underlying data collected from State Department and UNICEF.